Free. Instant. No signup. Pulls recalls and complaints for your exact vehicle.

 A detached seat belt anchor will not adequately restrain the seat occupant, increasing the risk of injury in a crash.

 Fix: Dealers will inspect and reinforce or replace the seat belt anchors, as necessary, free of charge.
-Owner notification letters are expected to be mailed June 5, 2026.
+Owner notification letters were mailed beginning May 29, 2026.
 Owners may contact Hyundai customer service at 1-855-371-9460 and Genesis customer service at 844-340-9741.
 Hyundai's numbers for this recall are 298 and 032G.
 Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov April 8, 2026.

 Common questions